We figured it would be an excellent time to reflect on how you are doing so far.

 See how this all comes together?

-Creating an easy-to-learn set of communication procedures that include mobile apps, automatic alerts and notifications give you a painless and manageable way to train staff too.
+Creating an easy-to-learn set of communication procedures that include mobile apps, automatic alerts, and notifications gives you a painless and manageable way to train staff too.

 Automate information to empower your staff and watch communication among team members excel.